LogtalkDotOrg/logtalk3/tools/debugger/NOTES.md

 	| ?- logtalk_load(debugger(loader)).

+Note that this tool cannot be loaded at the same time as other tools (e.g. the ports profiler) that also provide a debug handler, which must be unique in a running session.

 Debugging Logtalk source code (with this debugger) requires compiling source files using the `debug(on)` compiler option.
 For example: